Kiog-Aser/basicblog/posts/languagetransfer.md

 ---
-title: Language Transfer: "The thinking method"
+title: Language Transfer: The thinking method!
 description: Why I really love the app and you should try it!
 date: 2023-04-26
 scheduled: 2023-04-26